NEARMI/Bd_CMR/CMR_mine/ReadMe.txt

-Currently important models being worked on (not as scratch as those further down) (to be updated regularly)
+Currently important models being worked on (not as scratch as those further down) (to be updated regularly) Newest models being added to the top.
+Moving down the script in this top section goes to older models
 -----------------------------------------------------------------------------------------------------------

+CMR_ind_pat_bd-p-phi_multi
+CMR_ind_pat_bd-p-phi_multi2 -- Converting the single season model into a multi-season model.
+Work in progress but seems to run

 CMR_ind_pat_bd-p-phi_no_timegap_covariate
 	- Random effect in bd intercept only